XGR Chain — Network Upgrade & Hardfork Process

 - upgraded nodes follow new rules

-- old RPC nodes may stop syncing
+- non-upgraded RPC nodes may stop syncing

 For hardforks, the target state must be: